ionic-team/ionic-docs/README.md

 This is the home for the v4+ [Ionic Framework](https://ionicframework.com) docs.

+## Installation

+The API Docs use [nodegit]().
+This required libgcrypt to be installed, which is not installed by default in OSX.
+To run the API Docs scripts, first install libgrypt.
+With Homebrew, this can be done with `brew install libgcrypt`.

 ## Editors

 The site content is built from markdown files in `src/docs-content`.
 Markdown